-A service road should be located behind the buildings facing Hillsborough Street, with the existing McKnight Street right of way to be abandoned.
+A second service road should be extended east from the Concord roundabout along the rail right-of-way to connect with the Dan Allen parking deck access road.

 Construction of Infrastructure

+Policy AP-SV 16

 Stanhope Village Infrastructure Improvements

 In order to encourage completion of phased projects, project infrastructure improvements in Stanhope Village including roads, streetscapes, and other pedestrian and landscape elements should be constructed in the initial project phase.